cfpb/consumerfinance.gov/docs/atomic-structure.md

 Routes are used to serve JavaScript bundles to the browser based on the requested URL or Wagtail page Media property.
 This happens via code contained in [base.html](https://github.com/cfpb/cfgov-refresh/blob/master/cfgov/jinja2/v1/_layouts/base.html#L236-L285).

-#### Base.html

 This file serves as the base HTML template for serving up assets and content.
 [View base.html on Github](https://github.com/cfpb/cfgov-refresh/blob/master/cfgov/jinja2/v1/_layouts/base.html).

-#### Wagtail Page Media Property
+#### Wagtail page media property

 Each atomic component has a media property that list the JavaScript files that should be rendered via base.html.